Skip to main content

 Troubleshooting

-If you encounter problems with the GitHub app, resetting the connection can solve most problems.
+If you encounter problems with the GitHub app, resetting the connection can solve most issues.

 1